theforeman/foreman-documentation/guides/README.md

 Similarly, to build and open PDF version do:

     make open-pdf

 Currently there are three different versions

-`make BUILD=foreman` - This is the default that is generated with `make html` or `pdf`.
+`make BUILD=foreman-el` - This is the default that is generated with `make html` or `pdf`.

 `make BUILD=satellite` - This generates a downstream preview of the guide.